 There are a number of routers available that support VPN connections.
-Owning a VPN router is convenient because all of your computers and mobile devices can be connected to a VPN, without having to install a VPN client on each device.
+Using a VPN at home is convenient because all of your computers and mobile devices can be connected to a VPN, without having to install a VPN client on each device.
 Also, with a VPN router you can easily connect Netflix devices, gaming consoles such as Xbox or PS3, Apple TV and more.

 Who Makes The Best VPN Routers?